tomkarho/quotes-for-programmers/README.md

   - #### What one programmer can do in one month, two programmers can do in two months.

   - #### Good code is like a good joke: it needs no explanation.

+  - #### All programming teams are constructed by and of crazy people

 ------------
 ## Contribution Guidelines